 Quarantine rules are constantly changing.
-You can do something for a while, and the suddenly you can’t.
-At the beginning, some rules were formulated very broadly, so you could adapt them a bit to your needs.
+You can do something for a while, and suddenly you can’t.
+In the beginning, some rules were formulated very broadly, so you could adapt them a bit to your needs.
 Over time, however, they became more and more specific.

 In theory, a car rental is allowed, but only in order to drive to the place of quarantine and to the place of the second test.
 That is why we rented a car for exactly these 2 days (the day of arrival and the last day of the quarantine) and took this opportunity to go for a walk outside of Reykjavik.